eliasbenb/PlexAniBridge/README.md

 ## TODO

-> [!WARNING]
-> This project is still in development, while it is usable, I cannot guarantee that it will be stable for every release.

 - [ ] Custom mapping support
 - [ ] AniList recovery script to restore from the automatically created backups in the data folder